reddit/baseplate.py/docs/cli/serve.rst

    A full name of a class which subclasses ``gevent.pywsgi.WSGIHandler`` for extra functionality.

-There are some additional configurables in this section that start with a ``monitoring`` prefix.
+There are some additional configuration settings in this section that start with a ``monitoring`` prefix.
 For more information on those, see `Process-level metrics`_.